vippsas/vipps-checkout/ISSUE_TEMPLATE.md

 Please check the FAQs (Frequently Asked Questions), or use the search functionality at https://developer.vippsmobilepay.com.

-If you cannot find the answer please send an email to integration@vipps.no with all relevant information:
+If you cannot find the answer please send an email to developer@vippsmobilepay.com with all relevant information:

 1. Please: Always include a detailed description of the problem with a step-by-step description of what you do and what happens.
 2. A concise, self-explanatory Subject line, such as "POST:/something gives HTTP 400 response".